The Politics of Policymaking: Issues in Comparative Politics (PUAF U6100). Fall 2018, 2019. [Syllabus]

-Policymaking – the process by which political actors make decisions on a range of policy issues – is strongly influenced by context.
+Policymaking — the process by which political actors make decisions on a range of policy issues — is strongly influenced by context.
 The political environment in which policymakers interact plays a central role in shaping agendas, strategies, and policy choices.
 To be successful, policy professionals must be able to navigate a complicated set of political institutions that can constrain the menu of policy options, engage with multiple actors and stakeholders, and become familiar with dynamically changing technological and media environments.
-This course will give students important background on the way in which political contexts shape policymaking around the world – with a focus on politics in developing countries.
+This course will give students important background on the way in which political contexts shape policymaking around the world.

-Throughout the semester, we will discuss how issues such as weak state institutions, poverty, political representation and accountability, corruption, and political violence influence policymaking around the globe.
-While the focus of the course is on the developing world, some of the topics we will cover – such as immigration, identity politics, terrorism and violent extremism – have a growing impact in advanced democracies as well.
-By the end of the course, students should have an appreciation for the diversity of issues that influence the policymaking in a range of contexts, and a better understanding of various pressing global policy issues.
+Throughout the semester, we will discuss how issues such as state institutions, corruption, misinformation, and political violence influence policymaking around the globe.
+While the focus of the course is on the developing world, some of the topics we will cover – such as immigration, identity politics, and terrorism – have a growing impact in advanced democracies as well.
+By the end of the course, students should have an appreciation for the diversity of issues that influence policymaking in a range of contexts, and a better understanding of various pressing global policy issues.

-The theoretical concepts and analytical tools covered in this course will draw on research from political science and development economics.
+The theoretical concepts and analytical tools covered in this course will draw heavily on quantitative social science research.
 There are several reasons for that.
 First, the policy issues discussed in class have inspired excellent academic research that has produced important findings for us to discuss.
-Second, by becoming familiar with social science research, students will add an important skill to their toolkit.
-Finally, and relatedly, this will allow us to discuss exciting developments in the frontiers in data science and public policy, and specifically, the way in which big data is likely to shape policymaking in a range of policy areas in the future.
+Second, becoming familiar with quantitative analysis will add an important skill to students’ toolkit.
+Finally, and relatedly, this will allow us to discuss exciting developments in the frontiers in data science and public policy, and specifically, the way in which ‘big data’ is likely to shape policymaking in a range of policy areas in the future.

 In addition to the material covered in the lectures, students will also attend a weekly recitation section.
 Recitation sections will help students develop the skills necessary for policy analysis, and in particular, policy memo writing.